text: 980-395-2199

 Center for Prevention Services' Queen City Harm Reduction (QCHR) program improves the health & wellness of individuals & their communities in Charlotte, NC.
 We provide direct services to people who use drugs and who are at high risk for Hepatitis C, HIV, overdose, and other major health issues.
 Our staff & volunteers offer free sterile equipment and Naloxone (Narcan) to people who use drugs, people who use hormones, people who do sex work, and other marginalized groups.
 Our services help to prevent the spread of infectious disease and overdose fatalities.

-Syringe exchange programs are a proven method to curb infection rates and drug misuse.
+Syringe Service Programs (SSPs) are an evidence-based method that curbs infection rates and drug misuse.

 QCHR offers life-saving supplies and empowers directly impacted people through connection, education, and linkage to a variety healthcare options and social resources.